-Test planning is very important, essential, and crucial part of the test life cycle.
-Well planned and executed test ensures good quality software.
-In simple words, Test Planning is planning everything involved in testing and Test Plan is a document where test planning is written.
+Test planning is a very important, essential, and crucial part of the testing life cycle.
+Well planned and executed tests ensures good quality software.
+In simple words, Test Planning is a planning of everything involved in testing, and Test Plan is a document where test planning is written.

-Similarly, to conduct core activity “Testing”, various parameters are considered.
+Similarly, to conduct “Testing” activity, various parameters are considered.

 - Software to test

-- Infrastructure required for the software to run
+- The infrastructure required for the software to run

 - Skills required to execute the test